libdither/libdither/research/applications/disp/disp.md

  - Running object files requires a uniquely setup syscall kernel API that can deal with interrupts

 ## General Architecture

-- The language is designed as a layer on top of machinecode, and at the simplest layer with no abstractions, the simplest programs are just lists of assembly instructions.
+- `Function`s are the core of Disp.
+There is no compiler, there are just collections of macros (i.e. functions that transform functions).
+See the [function spec](functions.md)

 - All language types are themselves self-defining structures, including the final bytecode file.
 - The language files are not stored as text files, they are instead stored as self-defining structures of groups of commands.